Call of Duty: Vanguard won’t eat up as much hard drive space as previous games

 Analysis: Thanks for the memory

 Call of Duty games have long been notorious for the amount of hard drive space they take up.
-When Call of Duty: Black Ops Cold War launched last year, it took up a sizeable 133GB of space on PlayStation 5 and an even larger 136GB on Xbox Series X.
+We've already mentioned Call of Duty: Black Ops Cold War's launch last year, when the game took up a sizeable 133GB of space on PlayStation 5 and an even larger 136GB on Xbox Series X.

-In fact, it was only earlier this year that 500GB PS4 owners who had Call of Duty: Black Ops Cold War, Call of Duty: Modern Warfare and Warzone installed were warned by Activision that they “may need to make room” and “delete some unused Game Content”.
-It’s worth noting that the tweet doesn’t actually make mention of what the situation will be for those on last-gen consoles when Vanguard launches.
+It was also only earlier this year that 500GB PS4 owners who had Call of Duty: Black Ops Cold War, Call of Duty: Modern Warfare and Warzone installed were warned by Activision that they “may need to make room” and “delete some unused Game Content”.

 While expanding available storage is at least now an option on PS5 and Xbox Series X, it’s not exactly cheap at the moment and for those without it, space is still at a premium.
 Visions of having to tell visitors “no, no, that’s not my Xbox, that’s my Call of Duty machine” dispelled.
 For now, at least.